Hard Mode Strategy

 FAQ

-Why is 4 suit Spider Solitaire so hard?
+What is the best 4 suit Spider Solitaire strategy?